Elia M. Powers, Ph.D.

 Contributing writer positions

-- Cover media industry and journalism education trends for national website
+- Covered media industry and journalism education trends for national website

-- Wrote lead story on how the award-winning Big Ten Network documentary series ‘The Journey’ captures the spirit of March Madness at the Big Ten men’s basketball tournament.
+- Wrote lead story on how the award-winning Big Ten Network documentary series ‘The Journey’ captures the spirit of March Madness at the Big Ten men’s basketball tournament; and how former college basketball players adjust to their professional basketball careers overseas

 - Profile on Pulitzer Prize-winning columnist Jim Murray ran on the home page